 I. VISITING THE WORKPLACE

 Children, family members, associates or friends are welcome for occasional, brief visits in the workplace.
 However, children may not visit the workplace if their presence conflicts with department policy, federal or state law.
-Staff may bring children to appropriate University-sponsored programs and activities.
-Supervisors may approve non-routine visits that do not interfere with a staff member's ability to perform his/her work functions or the productivity of a work unit.
+Employees may bring children to appropriate University-sponsored programs and activities.
+Supervisors may approve non-routine visits that do not interfere with an employee's ability to perform his/her work functions or the productivity of a work unit.

 II.
 FAMILY MEMBERS WORKING AT VANDERBILT

 As a large employer, Vanderbilt does have members from the same family who work at the University.
 However, employment of family members in situations where one family member has direct influence over the other's conditions of employment (i.e., salary, hours worked, shifts, etc.) is inappropriate.
 For the purpose of this policy, family members are defined as spouse, domestic partner, daughter, son, parent, grandparent, grandchild, sister, brother, mother-in-law or father-in-law.

 In some cases, a concern over conflict of interest 1 may arise involving other close relatives - such as aunts, uncles, cousins, or relatives by marriage.
 In any case, when employees are unsure about a potential conflict, they should fully disclose the circumstances in writing to their supervisor.

 If one family member has influence over another family member's conditions of employment, the following should occur:

 In collaboration with the supervisor, the involved employees will be provided thirty days to make a decision regarding a change.
 Options include, but are not limited to: